romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-An organization's administrator is setting up custom secret scanning across all repositories.
+Q: An organization's administrator is setting up custom secret scanning across all repositories.
 What access level is required to perform this action?
 <details><summary>Show the answer</summary><p>

 - **Organization owner access to configure secret scanning at the organizational level**